 Editor's note: The further determination of the NF to store authorization data for the sensing service request is FFS.

 - For re-authorization, the SF may re-select the Sensing Entity(ies) by checking the sensing service specific information (e.g. a flight route, sensing target area, etc.).
 SF may revoke the ongoing sensing service operation when the conditions are changed and the authorization criteria are no longer met.

+- Triggers for revocation of the on-going sensing service could be from 3rd party AF, or internal NF (e.g., PCF, SF, UDM, etc.), due to specific condition(s) are met, e.g., some regulation reasons, the Sensing Service consumer is not authorized to request the Sensing Service, or the sensing target area is not allowed to provide Sensing Service, etc.

 6.11.1 Description